 Contingent consideration relates to the estimated amount of additional cash consideration to be paid in connection with the Company's acquisition of substantially all of the assets of Customer Helper Team, LLC ("CHT") which was closed on April 1, 2022.
 The fair value is dependent on the probability of achieving certain revenue and gross profit margin targets for the two successive twelve-month periods following the closing of the acquisition.
 The Company used the Monte Carlo simulation approach to estimate the fair value of the revenue and gross margin targets.
-A change in any of these unobservable inputs could significantly change the fair value of the contingent consideration.
-The fair value for the contingent consideration as of March 31, 2024 and December 31, 2023 was zero.
+The fair value of the contingent consideration as of June 30, 2024 and December 31, 2023 was zero.
 CHT did not achieve the minimum revenue target for either twelve-month period, and so the Company did not pay any contingent consideration.